23Zero Breezeway Rooftop Tent: 2-Year Review

 23Zero Breezeway 62 Build Quality & Materials

 We have been super happy with how this tent has treated us!
-Each window of the tent has two zippers, with the main openings having one zipper on each side.
-The main bag is one large zipper that very easily glides around the base of the tent during set up and take down.
+Each tent window has two zippers, with one zipper on each side of the main openings.
+The main bag has one large zipper that easily glides around the tent’s base during setup and takedown.

-Four exterior straps secure the outer bag, and four more internal straps compress the tent down.
-There is also one more strap to secure the 90″ ladder to the base of the tent during transport.
+Four exterior straps secure the outer bag, and four more internal straps compress the tent.
+One more strap secures the 90-inch ladder to the base of the tent during transport.

 Interior Build Quality